Giovanni1085/UvA_CSDA/README.md

 ## Readings

-A good companion for this course is [John Canning, Statistics for the Humanities, 2014](http://statisticsforhumanities.net/book/).
-Also recommended is [Melanie Walsh, Introduction to Cultural Analytics & Python, 2021](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html).
+A good companion for this course is [John Canning, *Statistics for the Humanities*, 2014](http://statisticsforhumanities.net/book/).
+Also recommended are [Melanie Walsh, *Introduction to Cultural Analytics & Python*, 2021](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) and [Karsdorp, Kestemont, Riddell, *Humanities Data Analysis: Case Studies with Python*, 2021](https://www.humanitiesdataanalysis.org/index.html).

 ## License